Why Invest in Black Creek Diversified Property Fund (DPF)?

 - DPF can invest accross the property spectrum, including office, retail, industrial and multi-family in a single investment vehicle

-- DPF provides individual investors the opportunity to invest in institutional-quality commercial real estate assets
+- DPF provides individual investors the opportunity to invest in income focused real estate

 - DPF’s advisor is compensated through management fees and a performance participating allocation based on total return.
 DPF’s advisor is not compensated through acquisition, disposition, financing or development fees